 "Either war is obsolete or humans are"

-Historically tyrants always fall, often violently, and the masses, fear besotted themselves by design to keep them under control, tend to turn first to violent uprising to rid themselves of tyrants.
-The French revolution and our own, for example.
+Historically tyrants always fall, often violently, and the masses, fear besotted themselves by design to keep them under control, tend to turn first to violent uprisings to rid themselves of tyrants, the French revolution and our own, for example.
 But that which is achieved by violent means carries that violence forever in its heart and is doomed to fail sooner or later.
 We must find a better way—a way with peace and love at its heart.

 We will have peace not when we conquer our enemies, but when we conquer our fears.